glowindark/hello-world/README.md

 # hello-world
-initial GitHub walk-thru
+Initial GitHub walk-thru.
-checking out some files on GitHub.
+Checking out some files on GitHub.